royaltongue/smm2-level-downloader-injector/README.md

     b) Slots 120-179 are "Downloaded Courses" and do not have editor capabilities
 10) Open your emulator, or inject the save using Checkpoint, and the level should now be in Coursebot

+# Bonus
+If you are playing in Ryujinx, you can remove the background music from Mario Maker 2 while still keeping all of the shell bops and other sound effects

+1) In Ryujinx, right click Mario Maker 2 and select "Open Mods Directory"
+2) Copy entire "cheats" folder to that directory
+3) Back in Ryujinx, right click Mario Maker 2 again and select "Manage Cheats"
+4) Ensure the cheat is enabled, and save